Anton J. Kuzel, M.D.

 EPID 548.
 Applied Data Analysis Lab II.
 1.5 Hour.

 Semester course; 1.5 laboratory hours.
 1.5 credits.
-Prerequisite: BIOS 547, EPID 547 with minimum grade of B. Must enroll concurrently in BIOS 548 to take this course.
+Prerequisite: BIOS 543, EPID 547 with minimum grade of B. Corequisite: BIOS 544.
 Lab sessions will focus on hands-on data analysis and presentation techniques using SAS statistical software.
-The labs will also provide exercises to help students more fully understand the statistical principles presented in the corequisite lecture course (BIOS 548).
+The labs will also provide exercises to help students more fully understand the statistical principles presented in the corequisite lecture course (BIOS 544).

 EPID 571.
 Principles of Epidemiology.
 3 Hours.

 Semester course; 3 lecture hours.
 3 credits.
-Corequisites: BIOS 547 and EPID 547.
 Offers the theoretical foundations, concepts and principles of epidemiological research methods utilized to examine the distribution and determinants of diseases or other health problems.
 Entails understanding of measures of disease frequency and association, descriptive and analytic studies, community surveys, sampling, bias, confounding surveillance, outbreak investigation, screening and research proposal writing.
 Also provides basic foundations for data analysis and its translation into health care planning, management and policy formulation.

 EPID 580.
 Public Health Ethics.
 1 Hour.

-Semester course; 1 lecture hour.
-1 credit.
+Semester course; 2 lecture hours.
+2 credits.
 Enrollment restricted to M.P.H. program students.
-First in a two-semester course series of practical knowledge and experience for first-year Master of Public Health students.
-The course will offer didactic training in basic public health operations, work of local public health organizations and research teams, human research subjects protection, selected career skills and leadership principles in preparation for a future assignment in a professional public health setting.
-By the end of the semester, the student will have selected a professional public health organization or research team with which they will complete practical experience hours the following semester.
-Graded as Satisfactory/Unsatisfactory.
+This is a two-semester course series of practical knowledge and experience for first-year Master of Public Health students.
+The course offers didactic training in basic public health operations, work of local public health organizations and research teams, human research subjects protection, selected cross-cutting and career skills and leadership principles in preparation for a future assignment in a professional public health setting.
+By the end of the semester, students will have selected a professional public health organization or research team with which they will complete practical experience hours the following semester.
+Graded as S/U.

-Semester course; 4 practicum hours.
-1 credit.
+Semester course; 8 practicum hours.
+2 credits.
 Prerequisite: EPID 593.
 Enrollment restricted to M.P.H. students.
-Students will be asked to work approximately 60 practical hours over the course of one semester in a professional public health setting and engage in selected training to develop a foundation of basic skills in areas such as communication, leadership and professionalism.
+Students work 120 practical hours over the course of one semester (8 hours per week average) in a professional public health setting and engage in selected training to develop a foundation of basic skills in areas such as communication, leadership and professionalism.
 The practicum placement will be made according to student area of interest.
 Students will work as members of collaborative public health teams fulfilling varied missions.
-They will complete assigned team tasks, shadow public health professionals, attend meetings and take part in other organizational activities that will provide a basic foundation of knowledge and experience in public health practice and/or research.
-Graded as Satisfactory/Unsatisfactory.
+Each student will have a personalized experience, which could include team tasks, shadowing public health professionals, attending meetings, data entry, descriptive data analysis, transcription of focus group discussions, creation of health promotional materials and participating in other organizational activities that will provide a basic foundation of knowledge and experience in public health research and/or practice.
+Graded as S/U.

 EPID 600.
 Introduction to Public Health.
 3 Hours.